PablitoCho/CMIP5_p50_tuna/README.md

 -----------------------------
 #### Graphing the results
 -----------------------------
-Plots are produced and saved in the graphs folder.
+Plots are produced and saved in the `graphs/` folder.
 The commands assume that the current directory is the CMIP5_p50_tuna folder.

 Figure 1: